-Celebrate December with our Living Advent Calendar!
+Celebrate December with our Living Advent Calendar

 From December 1st to Dec 24th, a decorated window in a neighbourhood home will be lit for the first time.
 Each window stays lit every night (usually between 5-11pm) from its first reveal until New Year’s Eve.
-Because a new window (or two!) is added every night, as the month goes on there are an increasing number of holiday windows to walk around as see each evening.
+Because a new window (or sometimes two!) is added every night, as the month goes on there are an increasing number of holiday windows to walk around and see each evening.

-Can I be a host?
+Who can be a host?

 What kind of decoration would I have to do?

 We invite you to create anything that makes the winter night joyful — the only rules are to display your number (i.e. the date of the first night you lit it, as assigned.
 This makes it feel like an advent calendar), and to keep it lit every night from your reveal until New Year’s Eve.
-While advent does come from a Christian tradition, we invite you to celebrate a holiday from any religion or culture, or Solstice, or a favourite story or song, or just the simple beauty of lights sparkling on a winter’s night.
+While advent does come from a Christian tradition, we invite you to celebrate a seasonal holiday from any religion or culture, or Solstice, or a favourite story or song, or just the simple beauty of lights sparkling on a winter’s night.